-I value prompt payment.
+- I value prompt payment.

-  Clients who pay promptly are usually given priority over clients who don’t.
+Clients who pay promptly are given priority over clients who don’t.
 “Promptly” is within ten calendar days of receiving an invoice.
 Payment is via check or direct deposit.
 Or PayPal – but only if you cover the PayPal fees.

 - I write about a narrow range of topics.

 As a subject expert, 95% of what I write about is content marketing, email marketing, social media, search engine optimization, marketing automation, small business marketing, conversion rate optimization and business productivity.

 I can write on related topics, but if you need copy on something completely unrelated… I’m probably not your writer.
-(Though I might possibly make an exception for freelancing, personal finance, minimalism/decluttering/organization, dogs or backpacking/hiking.)
+I might make an exception for these topics: freelancing, personal finance, minimalism/decluttering/organization, dogs or backpacking/hiking.

 This is my typical process with clients: